Nenkai/OpenAdhoc/README.md

 </details>

 <details>
-  <summary>GT PSP</summar>
+  <summary>GT PSP (gt5m)</summar>
-  All projects and scripts full reversed by pez2k.
+  All projects and scripts fully reversed by pez2k.
 Adhoc code is identical for all regions and revisions.
 </details>

 <details>